awsdocs/aws-parallelcluster-user-guide/doc_source/multiple-queue-mode-slurm-user-guide-v3.md

   In general, we don't recommend that you set nodes to `POWER_DOWN` directly using the `scontrol update nodename=nodename state=power_down` command\.
 This is because AWS ParallelCluster automatically handles the power down process\.
 + **Disable a queue \(partition\) or stop all static nodes in specific partition**

-  Set a specific queue to `INACTIVE` with the `scontrol update partition=queue name state=inactive` command\.
+  Set a specific queue to `INACTIVE` with the `scontrol update partition=queuename state=inactive` command\.
 Doing this terminates all instances backing nodes in the partition\.
 + **Enable a queue \(partition\)**

-  Set a specific queue to `UP` with the `scontrol update partition=queue name state=up` command\.
+  Set a specific queue to `UP` with the `scontrol update partition=queuename state=up` command\.

 ## Scaling behavior and adjustments<a name="multiple-queue-mode-slurm-user-guide-v3-scaling-behavior"></a>